 How Can You Stay Safe On A Blog

-Keeping your blog safe from harm and hackers is easier than you might think, although maybe a little uphill.
+Keeping your blog safe from harm and hackers is easier than you might think, although it may be a little tiresome.
 It is of paramount importance, however, to put the task of securing your blog ahead of all your other blogging tasks.

 There’s no point in making an effort to grow your blog if you’re still at the mercy of losing everything at any given moment.